Social Service Programs

 Positive Adjustment Group

 Learn coping skills on how to adjust to life changes including losing a loved one, health, daily living activities, moving, etc. A licensed mental health therapist will facilitate this important group for all seniors.

 When: Every Monday, 10:30 – 11:30 am

-Senior Lawn Enforcement Program
+Senior Lawn Enhancement Program

 Do you need help with your lawn?
-We have a Senior Lawn Enforcement Program designed to allow youth to give back to those in need.
+We have a Senior Lawn Enhancement Program designed to allow youth to give back to those in need.
 Teens will assist adults with limited mobilities by completing outdoor duties such as light gardening, sweeping porches & driveways, trash/debris pickup and other light yardwork.
 To qualify you must be a Tamarac resident, 55+ years of age, and be an adult with a limited disability.

 Join us for bagels and coffee and an educational lecture.

 When: 3rd Tuesday of each month, 11:00 am